-The survey items are designed to measure the effects of the interventions on students' perceptions along five dimensions: (i) general perceptions of science-related careers; (ii) perceptions of gender roles in science; (iii) taste for science subjects; (iv) self-concept in maths; and (v) science-related career aspirations.
-When conceptually related, we combine the survey items to construct a composite index for each dimension using standardized z-score scales.
-Section 4 describes the specific items that are used for each dimension.12
+The survey items are designed to measure the effects of the interventions on students' perceptions along five dimensions: (i) general perceptions of science-related careers; (ii) perceptions of gender roles in science; (iii) taste for science subjects; (iv) self-concept in maths and (v) science-related career aspirations.
+When conceptually related, we combine the survey items to construct a composite index for each dimension using standardised z-score scales.
+Section 4 below describes the specific items that are used for each dimension.

-As shown in Appendix Table E5, the survey response rates are high both in Grade 10 (88%) and in Grade 12 (91%).
-They are slightly higher among Grade 10 students in the treatment than in the control group (by 2.6 p.p.).
+As shown in Appendix Table E5, the survey response rates are high both in grade 10 (88%) and in grade 12 (91%).
+They are slightly higher among grade 10 students in the treatment than in the control group (by 2.6 pps).
 Despite this small difference in response rates, the characteristics of survey respondents are generally balanced (see Appendix Table E6).
 In analysing survey-based outcomes, we control for students' characteristics at baseline to account for any residual imbalance between the treatment and control groups.

 Administrative data.
-We linked the student survey data to a rich set of individual-level administrative data covering the universe of high school students in the Paris region from 2012/13 to 2016/17.
-These data provide detailed information on students' socio-demographic characteristics and enrolment status every year, allowing us to identify the track taken by Grade 10 students entering Grade 11.
+We linked the student survey data to a rich set of individual-level administrative data covering the universe of high school students in the Paris region from 2012/13 to 2016/17 (DAPEP, 2017; PAPP, 2017; SSA, 2017).
+These data provide detailed information on students' socio-demographic characteristics and enrolment status every year, allowing us to identify the track taken by grade 10 students entering grade 11.